 - You are likely to be treated better by a PDA than a monopoly government agency, since you are a customer (or at least a potential customer) rather than a suspect.

 - Victimless “crime” laws are significantly less likely, since customers would bear the cost of enforcing laws against vices rather than passing the cost on to society at large.
-(For example, someone opposed to marijuana is likely to vote against legalisation, but less likely to pay $100/year to make it illegal.)
+(For example, someone opposed to marijuana is likely to vote against legalisation, but less likely to pay one hundred dollars per year to make it illegal.)

 - But most importantly, everyone gets their own preferred law, rather than having to submit to winner-take-all imposed law.
 For example, a religious puritan may subscribe to a PDA under a plan in which adulterers (who subscribe to this plan) would be stoned to death.
 His next-door neighbour may subscribe to a service that allows open copulation in the front yard.
 Both can have their way, since jurisdictions are simply the combined properties of the subscribers.